elishaukpong/ci-cd-workflow/README.md

 ## What is cAdvisor?

 cAdvisor stands for container advisor and was developed then open-sourced by Google.
-It's job is to collect and aggregate data on docker containers - so if you're running your application and you need the metrics for the container to probably monitor on a monitoring platform like Prometheus (in our case) then cAdvisor gives you every detail you need.
+Its job is to collect and aggregate data on docker containers - so if you're running your application and you need the metrics for the container to probably monitor on a monitoring platform like Prometheus (in our case) then cAdvisor gives you every detail you need.

 It has a web based interface and can be access at: localhost:{CADVISOR_PORT} (substitute the port number for the one defined in your env file) the UI is pretty intuitive.

+## What is Jenkins

+Jenkins is yet another open source tool that is widely utilized for CI/CD pipelines.
+It helps to automate building, testing and deploying softwares.

+It handles all this process to an almost intuitive web interface which can be access at: localhost:{JENKINS_PORT} (substitute the port number for the one defined in your env file)

+Setting up Jenkins for the first time would require a password which can be found inside the `./docker/jenkins/secrets/initialAdminPassword` file and then follow the prompts to complete the setup.

 ## Steps